JoeSz/Exopite-Notificator-WordPress-Plugin/exopite-notificator/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 20180622 =
+* Allow other plugins or themes to use Exopite Notificator class methodes.
+* Add hooks to allow other plugins or themes to send notifications

 = 20180608 =
 * Add SMTP override for emails.
 You can override all possibilities individually, but you can add only one SMTP account.